isaac-rga/tumblr-backbone/readme.md

 ## Notes
 This example focuses on grabbing data from the api.
 We're only displaying photo posts and the data is shown without styling.

 For this example to work, you need to get a tumblr API key.
 Go to [https://www.tumblr.com/oauth/apps][register] and create an app.
 Since we're only retrieving content, the urls are not terribly important (anything will work as long as it is a valid url).
-Once the app is created, grab the OAuth Consumer Key you've been given and replace it in the variable `TUMBLR_API_KEY` at the top of main.js
+Once the app is created, duplicate the file build/js/auth.sample.js and rename it to auth.js.
+Then grab the OAuth Consumer Key you've been given and replace it in the variable `API_KEY` in that file

 ## TODO